-Tirupati Temple or Tirumala Tirupati Devasthanam or Sri Venkateswara Swamy Temple is one of the most holy place in the world.
-The temple is located in the hill town of Tirumala, Andhra Pradesh state.
-It is one of ancient temples in the world which was said to build in 300 BC.
-There are lot of stories and legends regarding the temple, one of those legends is the deity of Lord Venkateswara which is inside the temple is believed to remain until the end of Kali Yuga [Present Age].
-The Tirumala Temple has seven hills, these seven hills are considered as heads of Adisesha (a seven headed snake god).
-All these seven hills are named after the heads of Adisesha, they are Seshadri, Neeladri, Garudadri, Anjanadri, Vrishabhadri, Narayanadri, and Venkatadri.
+There are a lot of stories and legends regarding the temple; one of those legends is the deity of Lord Venkateswara, which is inside the temple and is believed to remain until the end of Kali Yuga [Present Age].
+The Tirumala Temple has seven hills.
+These seven hills are considered the heads of Adisesha (a seven-headed snake god).
+All these seven hills are named after the heads of Adisesha.
+They are Seshadri, Neeladri, Garudadri, Anjanadri, Vrishabhadri, Narayanadri, and Venkatadri.
+TTD Calendar.

-1) The entrance of Tirumala Hills has a Arch which is considered unique in the world.
-It is one of most natural arch in the world and called as Silathoranam.
-The arch resembles hood of a snake.
-It is said that the height of the Arch said to have the same height of the Lord venkateswara deity in Tirumala temple.
-According to the legends Lord Vishnu has said to put his first foot at a place called Padalu which is considered to be the highest point of Tirumala hills.
-Second step is said to put down at location of the arch and the next step is placed where the deity of Lord Vishnu is now worshiped in the temple at Tirumala
+1) The entrance of Tirumala Hills has an Arch that is considered unique worldwide.
+It is one of the most natural arches in the world and is called Silathoranam.
+The Arch resembles the hood of a snake.
+It is said that the height of the Arch is the same height of the Lord Venkateswara deity in Tirumala temple.
+According to the legends, Lord Vishnu has said to put his first foot at a place called Padalu, considered the highest point of Tirumala hills.
+The second step is said to put down at the location of the Arch, and the next step is to place where the deity of Lord Vishnu is now worshiped in the temple at Tirumala

-3) It is said that there is a real hair on the idol of Lord venkateshwara and the hair never tangles and is silky smooth always.
+3) There is natural hair on Lord Venkateshwara’s idol; the hair never tangles and is always silky smooth.

-5) There is a secret village near the temple in Tirumala at a distance of approximately 23 kilometers, where no outsiders/other peoples are allowed except the residents of the village.
-The residents are said to be living with strict practices and tradition.
-It is said that from all the flowers, milk, ghee, butter that are offered to worship Lord Balaji comes from this village.
+5) There is a secret village near the temple in Tirumala at a distance of approximately 23 kilometers, where no outsiders/other people are allowed except the village’s resvillage’she residents are said to be living with strict practices and traditions.
+All the flowers, milk, ghee, and butter offered to worship Lord Balaji come from this village.

-6) It is said that after the pooja is over, the flower used for the pooka were thrown in the waterfall back of Lord Balaji, and the pujaris won’t look at Swamy’s back that entire day.
-All the thrown flowers can bee seen floating near verpedu (near kalahasti) which is nearly 20 km distance from Tirupati.
+6) It is said that after the pooja is over, the flower used for the pooka are thrown in the waterfall back of Lord Balaji, and the pujaris won’t look atwon’ty’s back Swamy’stire day.
+All the thrown flowers can be seen floating near verpedu (near kalahasti), which is nearly 20 km distance from Tirupati.

-10) It is said that, the temple was closed completely for twelve days During 1800’s, because King who ruled that time said to have punished twelve people by killing them and hanging them on the walls of the temple for doing the un-sacred thing at the temple.
+10) It is said that the temple was closed entirely for twelve days.
+During the 1800s, those who ruled at that time were said to have punished twelve people by killing them and hanging them on the temple walls for doing the un-sacred thing at the temple.